nodejs/node/doc/api/errors.md

 ### ERR_STDERR_CLOSE

 An attempt was made to close the `process.stderr` stream.
-By design, Node.js does not allow `stdout` or `stderr` Streams to be closed by user code.
+By design, Node.js does not allow `stdout` or `stderr` streams to be closed by user code.

 <a id="ERR_STDOUT_CLOSE"></a>
 ### ERR_STDOUT_CLOSE

 An attempt was made to close the `process.stdout` stream.
-By design, Node.js does not allow `stdout` or `stderr` Streams to be closed by user code.
+By design, Node.js does not allow `stdout` or `stderr` streams to be closed by user code.

 <a id="ERR_STREAM_CANNOT_PIPE"></a>
 ### ERR_STREAM_CANNOT_PIPE